AzwadShameem/CCNY/CS 113/README.md

-# CS 133 - Intro To Python Programming
+# CS 133
+Intro To Python Programming
+Grade: A